PaymagicXYZ/UsernameNFT/README.md

 ## Pricing

-The pricing script is located in `scripts/deploy_and_print_pricing.ts`.
+The pricing script is located at `scripts/deploy_and_print_pricing.ts`.
 It is preconfigured to print a formatted table with pricing information, including the base price, username length, and registration/renewal prices for 1, 2, and 3 years for preconfigured base pricing of 0.5, 1.0, and 2.0 Ether.

 To run the pricing script, execute the following command: